cazhang/digit_classifier/v2/readme.md

-Docker and zmq Server/Client Digit Image Classification:
+# Server/Client Digit Image Classification with Docker support

+## Features
+- python zmq-based server/client implementation
-- docker-compose.yml is used to provide docker support
+- docker support with docker-compose
-- similate server and client together
+- Dockerfile in `frontend` and `backend` include details of client and server
+- `docker-compose.yml` shows how to build two services together

+## How To Use
-- in root folder, do 'docker-compose up' to build and run
+- in the folder, command `docker-compose up` to build and run the application
-- backend is server, and frontend is client
+- server received client requests (5 random images) and sent back predictions
-- do 'docker run -v v2_myvol2:/v2_myvol2 -it ubuntu' to access save data
+- command `docker run -v v2_myvol2:/v2_myvol2 -it ubuntu` to access processed images
-- do 'docker-compose down --volumes' to close
+- command `docker-compose down --volumes` to close